alexyshr/extremewindmap/README.md

 map showed very high wind values, which are unlikely.
 These shortcomings may be corrected when complete IDEAM data-source and storm data classification are available.

-A complete R tool was implemented to solve the whole process, which is based in copyrighted code for de-clustering and thresholding generously given by Dr Adam L. Pintar adam.pintar@nist.gov - National Institute of Standards and Technology NIST, U.S Department of Commerce.
+A complete R tool was implemented to solve the whole process, which is based on copyrighted code for de-clustering and thresholding generously given by Dr Adam L. Pintar adam.pintar@nist.gov - National Institute of Standards and Technology NIST, U.S Department of Commerce.